-currently published Canadian data.
-Yet changes in non-pricing conditions for loans may contain as much financial institutions that has allowed firms to become the coverage of non-pricing aspects of business lending quarter.
+quarter.
 The survey also includes supplementary questions to collect the views of financial institutions on how changing economic or financial conditions are affecting business lending.
 The Senior Loan Officer Survey complements information on lending conditions from the borrower's perspective that is collected in the Bank's Business Outlook Survey (BOS).2

 Analyzing trends in business-lending conditions presents several challenges.
 First, data on business-borrowing activity show the outcome, but not the underlying causes, of credit developments.
 For example, an increase in the growth of business credit could result from increased demand for credit, increased willingness of lenders to lend, or a mix of the two.
-The implications for policy-makers may differ, depending on whether this credit growth reflects strong economic activity that has spurred an increased demand for veys will be published simultaneously in the weeks leading up to the release of the Bank's Monetary Policy
+The implications for policy-makers may differ, depending on whether this credit growth reflects strong economic activity that has spurred an increased demand for credit, or simply an easing in the lending policies of financial institutions that has allowed firms to become more highly leveraged.
+Second, while some pricing information for business loans is publicly available, the coverage of non-pricing aspects of business lending (such as lending terms or covenants) is limited in currently published Canadian data.
+Yet changes in non-pricing conditions for loans may contain as much or more information for credit-market analysis as the pricing component.
+The survey is particularly useful in addressing the latter challenge, since it collects information about both the pricing and non-pricing dimensions of business-lending conditions in Canada.